bigfix/developer.bigfix.com/site/reference/types/task-principal.md

 # type: task principal

-The &lt;task principal&lt; inspectors provide information about the scheduled task principal, which incapsulates the security credentials.
+The &lt;task principal&gt; inspectors provide information about the scheduled task principal, which incapsulates the security credentials.
 The principal object includes a display name, a logon type, a run level and a set of IDs.

 # display name of &lt;task principal&gt; : string